rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 The code will have to deal with that ownership somewhere, and having it isolated in a separate place makes it easier to maintain.

-So, we have arrived at the The Rule of Zero (which is actually a particular instance of the *Single Responsibility Principle*):
+So, we have arrived at the Rule of Zero (which is actually a particular instance of the *Single Responsibility Principle*):

 > Classes that have custom destructors, copy/move constructors or copy/move